VIJANTHAR-M-C1234/Comsci/README.md

-# AI-01 – Hinglish / Tanglish NCERT Doubt-Clearing Chatbot
+# AI-01 – Hinglish / Tanglish NCERT Doubt-Clearing Chatbot.

 An educational AI system that helps school students (Class 6 - 12) solve their NCERT textbook doubts.
 The chatbot uses Retrieval-Augmented Generation (RAG) and open-source models remotely on Hugging Face using the Inference API.
 It supports mixed languages like Hinglish and Tanglish.